karatelabs/karate/karate-core/README.md

 ```

 ### `near()`
-The typical reason why you would need `near()` is because an `<input>` field may either be on the right or below the label depending on whether the "container" element had enough width to fit both on the same horizontal line.
+One reason why you would need `near()` is because an `<input>` field may either be on the right or below the label depending on whether the "container" element had enough width to fit both on the same horizontal line.
 Of course this can be useful if the element you are seeking is diagonally offset from the [locator](#locators) you have.

 ```cucumber
  * near('{}Go to Page One').click()